pwitab/utilitarian-api-docs/docs/architecture.md

 ## Open

 Utilitarian is designed to enable users to easily build their own integrations and subsystems if needed.
-It is possbile to hook into the message streams from any application using the message payload documentation.
+It is possible to hook into the message streams from any application using the message payload documentation.

 Utilitarian is built using open source technologies and libraries.
 We have also